-Shareholder capitalism has the advantage of easy performance measurement: one could evaluate every impulse, every decision, every project, every transaction against a single yardstick: was this in the shareholders’ best interest?
+Shareholder capitalism has the advantage of easy performance measurement: you can evaluate every impulse, every decision, every project, every transaction against a single, simple yardstick: was it in the shareholders’ best interest?

-Shareholders’ interest, in turn, could be measured along a single dimension: profit.
-Nothing else mattered.
-The professional-managerial class, and their endemic agency problem, were hemmed in: you can’t hide from after-tax profit.
+Shareholders’ interest, in turn, can also be measured along a single, simple dimension: profit.
+Nothing else matters.
+The professional-managerial class, and their endemic agency problem, are hemmed in: you can’t hide from after-tax profit.

-Dangerous, even: in 2003, legal academic Joel Bakan put the argument that since a corporation’s sole statutory motive is the short-term enrichment of its owners, it has the clinical characteristics of a psychopath.
+In 2003, legal academic Joel Bakan put the argument that, since a corporation’s sole statutory motive is the short-term enrichment of its owners, it has the clinical characteristics of a psychopath.

 Since then, things have only got worse for Adam Smith’s conviction.
 We are cancelling and redrawing the world: let us cancel and redraw our corporate aspirations too.
-Shareholder capitalism is, by design, venal, selfish and riven with bias.
+The profit motive is, by design, venal, selfish and riven with bias.
 Its stampede for profit demonstrates an abject want of care for everyone, and everything, else.
 And so it has come to pass: “stakeholder capitalism” has displaced shareholder capitalism.
 The wider world is the constituency.
 Greed is not good.

 “It affirms the essential role corporations can play in improving our society,” said Alex Gorsky, Chairman and CEO of Johnson & Johnson and Chair of the Roundtable’s Corporate Governance Committee, “when CEOs are truly committed to meeting the needs of all stakeholders.”

 Shareholder capitalism has little to say about externalities, sure.
 But stakeholder capitalism codifies the agency problem.
-It diffuses the executive’s accountability for anything the corporation does, putting the professional-managerial class beyond the reproach of the one constituent stakeholder group with the necessary means, justification and consensus to call it out: their shareholders.
+It diffuses accountability for anything the corporation does, putting the professional-managerial class who run the company beyond the reproach of the one stakeholder group with the necessary means, justification, incentive and consensus to call it out: their shareholders.

-But on that one subject, they are totally, magically, necessarily aligned: each will say, “whatever else I care about in my life, members of the board, know this: I expect you to maximise my return.”
+But on that one subject — their company’s performance — they are necessarily aligned: each will say, “whatever else I care about in life, members of the executive board, know this: I expect you to maximise my return.”

 About that return

-Now you might argue that, since we are all shareholders in one way or another, stakeholder capitalism is really no more than paying attention to shareholders’ wider interests, not just their pecuniary ones.
+Now you might argue that, since we are all shareholders in one way or another, stakeholder capitalism is no more than paying attention to shareholders’ wider interests and not just their monetary ones.
 This way, polar bears get a look in, assuming shareholders generally care about polar bears.

 But that isn’t stakeholder capitalism: that’s just a debased version of shareholder capitalism.
-It simply replaces shareholders’ monetary interests for their ethical values, but then substitutes the individual shareholders’ values — which, to repeat, are bound to conflict — with the Board’s.
+It replaces shareholders’ monetary interests for their ethical values, but then substitutes the individual shareholders’ values — which, to repeat, are bound to conflict — with the Board’s.

 The abstraction of value and the important of cash

-Long ago, our forebears in ancient Mesopotamia hit upon a way to abstract pure, disembodied value from the relativising commodities or perishable substrates in which it is usually embedded: they called that abstracted value “money”.
+Long ago, our forebears in ancient Mesopotamia hit upon a way to abstract pure, disembodied value from the perishable commodities and depreciating plant, machinery and miscellaneous substrates in which it is usually embedded: they called that abstracted value “money”.

-Cash does not go off, cannot be eaten, and does not depend for its value on anything else.
+Cash does not go off, does not rust, cannot be eaten, and does not depend for its value on anything else.
 Cash is abstract value.

 Hence its value as a yardstick for corporate performance.
 In discharging their sacred duty, those stewarding the affairs of corporation could not have clearer instructions: should the return they generate, valued in folding green stuff, not pass muster, there will be no excuses.

-There is no dog who can eat a chief executive’s homework, no looking on the bright side because employee engagement numbers are up, no consolation to be taken in the popularity of the company’s float in the May Day parade: if the annual return disappoints, members of the executive board, expect to get shot.
+There is no dog who can eat a chief executive’s homework, no looking on the bright side because employee engagement is up, no consolation in the popularity of the company’s float in the May Day parade: if the annual return disappoints, members of the executive board, expect to get shot.

-Now, before you cry, “but surely, shareholders need no protection from chief executive officers!
-It is the disenfranchised underclass at the margins of society who must be protected!” consider the data published by the Economic Policy Institute in 2018, which maps CEO compensation against worker compensation and the performance of the S&P500 since 1965.
+But surely, the mighty shareholders need no protection from chief executive officers?
+Well, in 2018 the Economic Policy Institute mapped CEO compensation against worker compensation and the performance of the S&P500 since 1965.
 It gives a pretty good picture of how shareholders, workers and executives are doing relative to each other.
-Worker compensation has improved at an annualised rate of 2.5%.
-Shareholders gained at 8.5% per annum.
-The overall return for Chief Executive Officers since 1965 shows a growth rate of thirty five percent per annum.

-So before we cast the poor shareholders’ interests to the wind, ask this: by switching to stakeholder capitalism, who benefits?
+So, before we cast the shareholders’ interests down the well, ask this: by switching to stakeholder capitalism, who benefits?

 Stakeholder capitalism means never having to say you’re sorry

-Stakeholder capitalism means the executive class always has an excuse.
-Always.
-For everything.
 To run a company for the world at large is to run it for no-one.
-And when a professional-managerial class of agents can’t work out who else’s interests to put first, what do we expect them to do?
+And when a professional-managerial class of agents can’t work out who else’s interests to put first, whose interests do you think they will naturally choose?

 Are corporations best-placed to look after everyone else’s interests?

-Yes, customers are your stakeholders, and they have an interest how you conduct your business, but — at least in a healthy marketplace — they have a means of controlling that a lot more direct, regular and effective than do shareholders: they can buy something else.
+Yes, customers are your stakeholders, and yes, they have an interest how you conduct your business, but — at least in a healthy marketplace — they can control that a lot more directly, regularly and effectively than can shareholders: they can buy something else.
 You can only maximise shareholder return by persuading lots of customers to buy your stuff.

 Employees — especially those in the executive suite — have all the power they need to influence the company.
 They are there, every day, making every decision.

-But even so, shareholders are not monolithic investing homunculi: they are ordinary people with disposable income.
+But even so, beyond their shareholding, shareholders are not monolithic investing homunculi: they are ordinary people with disposable income.
 If they want to beautify the inner city, save polar bears or fight water scarcity, they can do that directly.
 There are charities whose very mandate is to agitate for just that.
 That is a far better way to allocate capital.
 It puts control in the investors’ hands, where it should be.
 Investors do not need to channel their charitable activity through the medium of their equity portfolio.

-A bank should prioritise prudent lending standards and timely risk management.
-It should stick to its knitting.
-Governments, NGOs, supra-nationals and dedicated charities with resources, expertise and focus can deal with water scarcity.
-If bank shareholders want to address water scarcity, they can give their disposable resources to water scarcity specialists.
+Let governments, NGOs, supra-nationals and dedicated charities with resources, expertise and focus deal with water scarcity.
+If your shareholders care about water scarcity, they can give their disposable resources to water scarcity specialists.
 That is surely a better way of doing it than buying your stock.
 And how should those charities and NGOs feel about you competing for their direct funding?